sc-ventures/cloudbreak-documentation/docs/hostnames.md

 1. **Create a new VPC or use your existing VPC**:

-    1. To create a new VPC, navigate to the Amazon VCP console and click on *Start VPC Wizard*.
+    1. You can create a new VPC from the Amazon VCP console (for example by using *Start VPC Wizard*):
         * CIDR block example: *10.1.0.0/16*
         * Subnet's CIDR example: *10.1.1.0/28*
+    2. Make sure to:
-    2. Enable DNS resolution.
+        * Enable DNS resolution for the VPC.
 You can do this by selecting the VPC, selecting *Actions > Edit DNS resolution* and choosing *Yes*.
-    3. Enable DNS hostnames.
+        * Enable DNS hostnames for the VPC.
 You can do this by selecting the VPC, selecting *Actions > Edit DNS hostnames* and choosing *Yes*.

     > Optionally, you may want to set up an Internet Gateway for the VPC and add a default route to the routing table for the Internet Gateway.
     Additionally, you may want to enable the *Auto-assign Public IP* option.
     This way Cloudbreak would reach the cluster from outside of the VPC and the cluster would have internet access.